-A Halloween Cocktail Party by Candlelight Proves Eerily Elegant
+A Halloween Dinner by Candlelight Proves Eerily Elegant

 Halloween has the uncanny ability to bring out your inner craft.
 With mystery lingering in the air while being surrounded by jack-o'-lanterns and skeletons, it's no wonder your mind goes to new and creative places.
-But, if you're still in need of a few last-minute ideas for your party, take note of Stefanie Makol of Witty Bash's autumnal soirée.
+But, if you're still in need of a few last-minute ideas, take note of Stefanie Makol of Witty Bash's autumnal spread.

-Hosted at The Wood Shed in Vista, California, Makol transformed the dark, industrial interior with spooky décor.
-"Our vision for this party was two spirits having a casual Halloween dinner together."
+Originally hosted at The Wood Shed in Vista, California, Makol transformed the dark, industrial interior with spooky décor.
+"Our vision for this table was two spirits having a casual Halloween dinner together."
 And this particular venue, "with its rich and sophisticated interior, darkly painted walls, and beautiful living wall, provided the perfect setting for what we were trying to capture," Markol says of her vision.

 A Spooktacular Setting